lmmx/range-streams/README.md

 avoid downloading bytes for the parts you don't care about (or defer downloading them until you do).

+In particular, "streaming" GET requests work by supplying the `"Transfer-Encoding": "chunked` header, which a server that supports this transfer encoding will respond to by returning 'chunks'.
+If the server doesn't support this, but does support range requests, then it should be possible to achieve a similar outcome with a little effort.

 An example of a filetype which this would suit is `.zip`, which has well-defined sections (see my [notes](https://github.com/lmmx/devnotes/wiki/Structure-of-zip-files)).